ymustopa/mammographic-nnet/README.md

 dfd.shape
   (829, 6)
 ````````
-It follows that 124 of the 953 instances in df1 have at least 1 missing value; this justifies filling in the missing values.
-We will do this using probabilities that condition on "birad" and "age", neither of which have missing values in df1.
-First we produce a histogram for "age."
+It follows that 124 of the 953 instances in "df1" have at least 1 missing value, so that imputation is necessary.
+Although "dfd" is big enough to use as a training set, we will not do so (in order to avoid convenience sampling).
+Since all the input features other than "age" are categorical, we will partition "dfd" into age quartiles and condition on these together with the categorical inputs.